moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

 <figure class="l-body" id="fig-nulls">
   <div id="fd-nulls" style="text-align:center;"></div>
   <figcaption>
-    <strong>Two finders on the ABC field (experiment P2).</strong> The eight magnetic nulls, at
+    <strong>Two finders on the ABC-like field (experiment P2).</strong> The eight magnetic nulls, at
     the vertices of a cube in the periodic box.
-The <strong>standard finder</strong> colours each by the eigenvalue type it computes — spiral-A (blue) and spiral-B (orange), alternating like a 3-colouring.
+The <strong>standard finder</strong> colours each by the eigenvalue type it computes — spiral-A (blue) and spiral-B (orange), alternating like a checkerboard.
 The <strong>sub-Riemannian detector</strong> labels each with the homogeneous dimension it measures: <code>Q=6</code> at every null (it detects all eight), against
     <code>Q=5</code> at the generic sample points (grey).
 The two methods <em>agree on location and
     order</em>; the growth vector does <em>not</em> distinguish blue from orange — that type is in